 Popular Dalmatian Mixes

-As with any designer dog you can expect that he will inherit a mixture of both parents’ appearance and personality traits, but no one knows exactly what mixture that will be.
+As with any designer dog, you can expect that he will inherit a mixture of both parents’ appearance and personality traits.
+Nobody knows exactly what mixture that will be.
 For this reason, it is important that you like the characteristics of both parents, and can accommodate both of their needs whatever the outcome.

-What you can expect from almost all Dalmatian mixed pooches is that he will be energetic, loyal and protective in nature, but also not too needy and relatively easy to groom.
+What you can expect from almost all Dalmatian mixed pooches is that he will be energetic, loyal and protective in nature.
+They will also not be too needy and should be relatively easy to groom.
 But what else can you expect?
 Well, let’s find out!

 Breeds: Dalmatian & Boxer